 How a ROBS Works

-A ROBS is one way of starting a business with 401(k) money, as it allows you to access your retirement accounts without penalty or tax implications.
-To accomplish this, business owners must adhere to several tax rules and regulations.
+A ROBS allows you to access funds from your retirement accounts without penalty or tax implications.
+That said, there are various tax rules and regulations that business owners must adhere to.

-Due to the complexity of this type of transaction and the consequences of improperly conducting a ROBS, it’s highly recommended that you use a ROBS provider like Guidant Financial.
-Guidant Financial is an expert in ROBS transactions and provides one of the industry’s best audit protection and legal support services in the event any issue arises.
+Due to the complexity of this type of transaction and the consequences of improperly conducting a ROBS, it’s highly recommended that you use an experienced ROBS provider like Guidant Financial.
+It is an expert in ROBS transactions and provides one of the industry’s best audit protection and legal support services in the event any issue arises.

 Pros & Cons